szebedy/autonomous-drone/README.md

 # Usage
 ## Simulation
 You have two options for launching the simulation.
-You can either launch everything in the same window with a launch file, or you can launc each component separately.
+You can either launch everything in the same window with a launch file, or you can launch each component separately.

 ### Launch file
-You need to open two separate terminals in the root of the repository (Ctrl+Alt+T, Ctrl+Shift+T)
+You need to open two separate terminals (Ctrl+Alt+T, Ctrl+Shift+T)

 Terminal 1:
 ```